zzxwill/oss/intl.en-US/API Reference/Object operations/GetObject.md

 # GetObject {#reference_ccf_rgd_5db .reference}

-GetObject is used to obtain an object.
-You must have read permission before you use Get Object function.
+Obtains an object.
+To perform GetObject operations, you must have the read permission on the object.

+**Note:** If the storage class of the request object is Archive, you must send a RestoreObject request first and ensure that the request is successfully responded without timeout.

 ## Request syntax {#section_pjt_dmw_bz .section}